arulrajnet/blog.arulraj.net/content/recent-post-widget-in-flash.md

 ---
 title: Recent Post Widget in Flash
 date: 2009-03-04 09:47
 author: arul
 category: Widget
-tags:   Flash, Recent Post, Widget
+tags:
+  - Flash
+  - Recent
+  - Post
+  - Widget
 slug: recent-post-widget-in-flash
 disqus_identifier: /2009/03/recent-post-widget-in-flash.html
+status: published
 ---

 The widget is shows like that\...
 This is the Beta version only..